 Authentic rack & pinion street Cobra

-Documented in the Shelby Cobra Registry
+Documented in the World Registry of Cobras and GT40s

 1,511 miles since restoration

+The “Canepa Difference” process is an intensive scrutineering of all mechanical systems and cosmetic finishes.
+This attention to detail ensures that all systems are addressed as needed and that ever surface is inspected, making sure that the cars that have gone through this rigorous process are nothing short of perfection.
 The entire chassis was cleaned by hand, as well as the interior, engine bay and trunk.
-The Cobra had been restored in Guardsman Blue within the past decade, but Bruce made the decision to take the Cobra to the next level of fit and finish and quality.
-Fully serviced and cleaned, Canepa began the process of gracing the Cobra with its new concours-level paint work, because nothing is more sinister than an all-black Shelby Cobra.
+The Cobra had been restored in Guardsman Blue within the past decade, but Bruce made the decision to take the Cobra to the next level of fit, finish and quality.
+Fully serviced and cleaned, Canepa began the process of restoring the car cosmetically, gracing the Cobra with its new concours-level paint work along with an extensive list of other cosmetic finishes, because nothing is more sinister than an all-black Shelby Cobra.

 Canepa began disassembling the car, removing all trim and components for paint work.
 With making the decision to paint the Cobra black, an immense amount of effort and time was put into the panel gaps and fitment of panels, with the bodylines finished to a concours level.
 The entire car was block sanded multiple times to ensure an incredibly smooth surface, and prepped to receive a flawless, deep black finish.
 With the paint process well under way, the rest of the cosmetic restoration included most of the chrome pieces on the car being rechromed to bring back their stunning shine.
 FIA alloy wheels were refinished and added to the car, and the roll bar was powder coated black to blend in with the rest of the Cobra.
 This extra care and level of detail would pay dividends with the new concours-level paint work that would soon be finished.